-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

-Number of classes (lecture/practice/lab) 4/ 0 /0 hours/week
+Number of classes (lecture/practice/lab) 4/0/0hours/week

-Course credit 5 credits
+ECTS credit value 5 credits

 Final evaluation Exam

 Responsible lecturer Dr. Csala Miklós

-The storage, maintenance, and expression of genetic information, as well as their molecular mechanisms, are fundamental topics of the course.
+The storage, maintenance, and expression of genetic information and their molecular mechanisms are fundamental topics of the course.
 DNA replication, DNA damage and repair, RNA synthesis and processing, protein synthesis, maturation and targeting, and different ways of regulating gene expression are discussed.
 Regulation of cell cycle and apoptosis, in the light of the molecular background of tumor development, is also part of the subject.
 Some of the lectures provide insights into molecular biology research.